chetan1357/Camping-Site/README.md

-# YelpCamp
+# GoCamp
-Yelpcamp is a website where a user can create and review the campgrounds.In order to create or review any campground you must have an account.
+GoCamp is a website where a user can create and review the campgrounds.In order to create or review any campground you must have an account.

 This project was created using Node.js, Express, Mongoose, MongoDB and Bootstrap.